implict/ofSiteKR/_documentation/sound/ofSoundPlayer.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

+Gets position of the playhead.

+***return:***
+	playhead position as a float between 0 and 1.

 _description: _

-Returns the current position of the playback-head in the sound.
-0.0 - 1.0 range.
+Returns the current position of the playhead as a float between 0.0 and 1.0.
 0.0 is the beginning of the sound file and 1.0 is the end.

 Example:
 ~~~~{.cpp}